>play conference 2016

 >play is the largest and most exciting student-run digital media and technology conference hosted by the UC Berkeley Haas School of Business.
 Past speakers have included industry trend-setters like Twitter co-founder Biz Stone, Yahoo CEO Marissa Mayer, and Box co-founder and CEO Aaron Levie

 This year, we are lining up an amazing set of speakers and companies to cover the hottest topics from virtual/augmented reality to the future of new media, from the changing social media landscape to the continuing shift in the music industry.
 And with those VR headsets on, you will be truly stepping into an immersive, mind blowing digital experience.
+Our keynote speaker this year is Adrienne McCallister, the Director of Partnerships for AR/VR at Google.

 We endeavor to bring you the most engaging, fun and inspiring conference.
 Whether you are looking to debate your latest viewpoints on digital, get in front of the recruiters of your dream firms, or simply socialize and network with your peers, come to >play and press the >play button.